 These questions are your chance to speak directly to us, showcasing your commitment to leadership development and to your active engagement with the GLSS in particular.
 We encourage you to become familiar with our vision, research and programmes, and to use as much of the 150-word limit as possible for each question.

-We recommend that you reflect on the questions and draft your answers before finally submitting your application here.
+We recommend that you reflect on the questions and draft your answers before finally submitting the application.

 Frequently Asked Questions (FAQs)